FireBanana/SkiaCore/README.md

 # SkiaCore - Cross-Platform SkiaSharp Renderer on .Net Core

-SkiaCore is a library that uses OpenGL(through the Arqan.x64 GLFW wrapper) to render SkiaSharp in a window.
+SkiaCore is a library that uses OpenGL to render graphics powered by the Skia engine.
 It is currently set-up for Windows but will be expanded further in the future to support multiple platforms.
-Currently, the whole project is being shifted to Facebook's Yoga layout engine to provide a CSS style UI system.
+The project uses Facebook's Yoga layout engine to enable styling in a convenient CSS style pattern.

 <b>Note: This library is currently in Alpha. </b>